The Future of the Medicaid Program

 Since the enactment of the ACA in 2010, 41 states (including the District of Columbia) have chosen to implement the ACA’s Medicaid expansion, providing health insurance to more than 21 million newly eligible Americans.

-Additionally, approximately two-thirds of states have implemented continuous coverage for children in Medicaid and/or CHIP, which allows enrolled children to maintain coverage for a year-long period despite monthly fluctuations in family income which may otherwise cause gaps in coverage.
+Additionally, coverage protections for children have been extended.
+As of January 2024, all states are required to provide 12 months of continuous coverage for children in Medicaid and CHIP, which allows enrolled children to maintain coverage for a 12-month period regardless of income fluctuations that would otherwise make them ineligible for coverage.

 Most states have utilized waivers under Section 1115 of the Social Security Act, which allows states to waive certain requirements, in order to expand eligibility, test delivery systems reforms, and establish managed care organizations, or make other reforms.
 ACP’s position paper entitled, Medicaid Expansion: Premium Assistance and Other Options includes a number of recommendations on how waivers should be constructed.
 For initial 1115 waiver submissions and extensions of existing waivers, states are mandated to have a public notice and comment period of at least 30 days.
 Once the state has submitted the application to the federal government and it has been deemed to be complete, a 30-day federal public comment period begins.

-CMS has recently approved waivers from states that reflect a new framework to address social drivers of health and related issues, with over 20 states seeking approval to use Medicaid funds to address the social needs of enrollees.
+During the Biden administration CMS approved waivers from states that reflect a new framework to address social drivers of health and related issues, with over 20 states seeking approval to use Medicaid funds to address the social needs of enrollees.
 While there is some variation between the specific policies states are testing, the new framework generally enhances flexibility to use Medicaid funds for services aimed at food, housing, and other health-related needs.

 If you have questions regarding a waiver in your state, please contact ACP National through the Advocacy Assistance Request Form.